ApanLoon/SWRPG/README.md

   * DragTarget - With list of acceeptable types
   * Draggable - With list of types
 * ActionBar - Small window with no title bar and a GridWidget
-  * Lockabble - if locked, drag and drop actions are not triggered
+  * Lockable - if locked, drag and drop actions are not triggered
-  * DragTargets allow only useable items (actions, special tools and consumables)
+  * DragTargets allow only useable items (Actions, special tools and consumables)
-  * Left-clicking a drag target makes the player use the action/item
+  * Left-clicking a drag target makes the player use the Actions/item
 * InventoryWindow - Window with title bar and a GridWidget
   * Right-clicking makes the player use the item if it is usable

+## Model
+## Character
+* Name
+* Species
+* Gender
+* Home planet
+* Faction
+* Level
+* Physical attributes (morphs)
+* Attributes (Base DnD attributes like STR, INT, etc)
+* HP
+* Max HP
+* Skills (Computed attributes such as Demolision, Computer proficiency, etc.)
+* Actions
+* Inventory
+## Player : Character
+* Ship
+## Companion : Character
+* Influence from player